Wayne Bennett (rugby league): Early life

 Bennett was born in the small township of Allora, Queensland, Australia.
 He grew up in a working-class family in nearby Warwick with an alcoholic father who deserted the family when Wayne was eleven years old, resulting in him entering the workforce at an early age.
 He has two sisters, Michelle and Gretta and two brothers, Robert and Dwight.
-Possibly because of his upbringing, Bennett is an avowed non-smoker, non-drinker and non-gambler.
-Before becoming involved with the Queensland Rugby League on a full-time basis, Bennett commenced work as a police officer at age 15 while playing junior rugby league in Warwick.
-His family already had ties to the police and rugby league in South East Queensland through his uncle, 1948 Kangaroo forward Eddie Brosnan.
+Bennett is an avowed non-smoker, non-drinker and non-gambler.
+Before becoming involved with the Queensland Rugby League on a full-time basis, Bennett commenced work as a police officer at age fifteen while playing junior rugby league in Warwick.
+His family had ties to the police and rugby league in South East Queensland through his uncle, 1948 Kangaroo forward Eddie Brosnan.